 This section of the Constitution Society’s web site provides the texts of a wide selection of classic books and other works and documents on constitutional government.
 These include for example Magna Carta, Hobbes’ Leviathan, Bentham’s Principles of Morals and Legislation, and selected works of Edward Coke.
 The latter comprise parts 1-3 of the Institutes and the 9th part of the Reports.

 The National Archives is the official archive of the UK government, responsible for looking after the records of central government and the courts of law and for making them as widely accessible as possible.
 It is an executive agency of the Ministry of Justice.
 The site has an extensive range of research guides and other information, including an online catalogue (“Discovery”) containing more than 32 million descriptions of records.
-For archived digital government information, including archived “snapshots” of current and defunct government department web sites, select the home page quick link to “UK Government Web Archive”.
+For archived digital government information, including archived “snapshots” of current and defunct government department web sites, click menu on the home page for the quick link to “UK Government Web Archive”.

 This calculator can be used to determine the dates of the four sittings or “legal terms” of the Court of Appeal and the High Court of England and Wales in every legal year from 1972-73 to 2200-2201.
 There is also an informative “Historical Note on the Legal Terms”, reproduced from A handbook of dates for students of English history, edited by C.R.
 Cheney and Michael Jones (2nd edition, Cambridge University Press, 2000).